|life span|| |

 His natural tendency is to travel hundreds of miles exploring, so keep this in mind as you set up his home.
 A large yard with a tall fence—at least 5 feet high—is ideal, but also bury the bottom of it 1 foot deep and reinforce it with mesh or chicken wire.
 He'll easily shimmy under any gap in the fence line and zip off in search of new horizons.

-The Siberian husky can be characterized as a “Houdini hound”—a talented escape artist with a knack for finding the weak point of any form of containment and busting out.
+The Siberian husky can be characterized as a "Houdini hound"—a talented escape artist with a knack for finding the weak point of any form of containment and busting out.
 In his own mischievous way, he considers it a challenge to succeed, and his persistence requires your diligence.
 Lillian Su, BS, DVM, MVSc, of Sunstone Veterinary Specialists provides some additional tips for managing this behavior.
+It's also vital to microchip your husky, just in case he pulls off an escape.

 However, there's an inherent trait of a Siberian that you can only accommodate, never stop completely: digging.
 He'll excavate a lot because his Arctic ancestors dug in the snow to form protective dens and hide food.
 The folks at DVSHR suggest building a sandpit in the corner of your yard to use as a training tool to channel this instinctive energy.
 You can hide toys there and reward him for finding them, reinforcing behavior to this particular spot.
 Also combine long walks with chances to dig in a forest, on a sandy shore, or another safe public space where it's allowed.